Trattoria Za Za | Best restaurants in Florence

 • Open: Mon – Sun, 12:30 PM – 3:00 PM, 7:00 PM – 11:00 PM

 Sam Note: This was also my pick for one of the best places to eat in Florence!
-The vibe is SO friendly and fun, and the food is freakin’ delicious.
+The vibe is SO fun, and the food is freakin’ delicious.
 We split a bistecca alla florentina and their maltagliata dish, which tasted kind of like a deconstructed soup dumpling.
-Definitely going back on my next trip and trying what Ali got!
+My friend’s parents said they felt extremely hip when they came here too!

 I Brindellone